embergershared/WinFormLocalized/README.md

   }
   ```

-  Now, the Form runs, and when the Language is changes, the language list in the ComboBox changes also:
+  Now, the Form runs, and when the Language is changed, the language list in the ComboBox changes also:

   !["combo EN"](/media/110_comboBox_EN.png) !["Combo FR"](/media/120_comboBox_FR.png)

+### 4. Make the Form UI multilingual